Unique Financial Preferences of the Millennial Generation

 Aside from risk-aversion, Millennials have unique economic preferences regarding values.
-A desire for independence and purposeful work drive many young people to save and invest for short-term work goals.
-A recent study revealed that 29 percent of Millennials aim to use their investment returns to support work that they are passionate about.
+A desire for independence and purposeful work drives many young people to save and invest in short-term work goals.
+A recent study revealed that 29% of Millennials aim to use their investment returns to support work that they are passionate about.

 Do these preferences about risk and values affect Millennial financial decisions?
 More than you might expect.
 Let’s check out some of the financial behaviors of Millennials.

 Millennials tend to make financial decisions that lead to short-term returns instead of long-term financial stability.
 Data about investing styles mirror this tendency.
-According to a report published by BMO Wealth Management, just 32 percent of Millennial investors use a buy and hold strategy after receiving extra cash.
+According to a report published by BMO Wealth Management, just 32% of Millennial investors use a buy and hold strategy after receiving extra cash.

 Buying and holding assets over a long period is the surest way to maximize returns.
 The strategy reduces transaction fees, and it provides a long growth period.
 Finance legends like Warren Buffett have used this conventional investment wisdom.
 Interestingly, a majority of investors in every generation do not use these buy and hold strategy.

 Most people of all generations prefer safe returns to risky gambles.
 Millennials take this basic human preference to a new level with their finances.
-According to a 2015 study, 75 percent of Millennials track their expenses carefully.
-This preference is unique to Millennials; only 64 percent of Millennials stated that they monitor their expenses carefully.
+According to a recent study, approximately 75% of Millennials track their expenses carefully.
+This preference is unique to Millennials; only 64% of Millennials stated that they monitor their expenses carefully.
 Why are Millennials so careful to avoid financial risks?

 As we mentioned earlier, Millennials first began searching for jobs during the Great Recession.
 Many young investors seem to be scarred by a time when the S&P 500 lost about half of its value.
 Memories of this time make Millennials hesitant to invest in stocks and risky financial instruments.